nodenative/nodenative/README.md

              std::this_thread::sleep_for(time);
            })
         .then([]() {
-          // and work on the main thread to sync data and avoid race condition std::chrono::milliseconds time(100);
+          // and some work on the main thread to sync data and avoid race condition std::chrono::milliseconds time(100);
           std::this_thread::sleep_for(time);
         })